Wimmics/olivaw/docs/commands.md

 * if each term has a `rdfs:label` label property pointing to at least one litteral in English
 * if each term has a `rdfs:isDefinedBy` property pointing to the module it belongs to

 These differents test can have different errors.
-To see these errors in details, check the [test resources file](../olivaw/constants/tests-resources.json)
+To see these errors in details, check the [test documentation](./tests.md#21-model-tests) and the [test resources file](../olivaw/constants/tests-resources.json)

 This command will output two files located in the `.acimov/output/` folder: